Child Protection Policy

 Procedures for monitoring, recording and reporting

-Keep brief notes at the time or immediately after.
-You should note
+At the time keep brief notes at the time or immediately after.
+You should note:

 Working Together with Parents/Carers